How Adoption Works

-Not all agencies are licensed.
+Not all agencies are licensed, and we encourage you to read about professionals to avoid by taking this link.
 Do you really want to take such a big risk on something as important as reaching your dreams of parenthood?

 Adoption Home Study

-After you have chosen an agency, in order to become eligible for adoption, you must successfully complete and pass your adoption home study.
-This is essentially a task to determine your readiness and ability to adopt and become parents.
-To some, this may sound overwhelming, but your adoption specialist will help guide you through steps of the home study, including:
+In order to become eligible for adoption, you must successfully complete and pass your adoption home study.
+This is essentially a task to determine your readiness and ability to adopt.
+To some, this may sound overwhelming, but your adoption specialist will help guide you through the steps of the home study, including:

 All required paperwork

 Once your home study has been approved, you are eligible to adopt and will be an option for an expectant mother placing their baby.

 Being Chosen By an Expectant Mother